AllediaWordPress/Gator-Forms/readme.txt

 = All features =

 * Unlimited number of contact forms can be published at one page.
-* Unlimited number of fields type of: text, name, email, *phone, subject*, textarea, *select list, multiple select list, single checkbox, checkboxes group, radios group, data picker with calendar, password* in your contact form.
+* Unlimited number of fields type of: text, name, email, textarea, *phone, subject, select list, multiple select list, single checkbox, checkboxes group, radios group, data picker with calendar, password* in your contact form.
 * Sort fields with drag-and-drop to easily create your contact form.
 * Split fields into columns to make your contact form more useful
-* Each field can have a *tooltip* and validation rule, can be required or not.
+* Each field can have a tooltip and validation rule, can be required or not.
 * Display labels: above fields, *inline with fields* or *inside*.
 * *Display any text or HTML code between fields* in contact form.
 * *Upload files selected with a button or by drag-and-drop using Perfect Contact Form, set: size limit, files limit, extension types.*
 * *Attach files directly to email or as links to files stored on server.*
 * Advanced spam protection without any codes to make your contact form safer.
-* Multiple email recipients, *BCC*, *reply to email*, WordPress Admin as recipient.
+* Multiple email recipients, BCC, reply to email, WordPress Admin as recipient.
 * *Drop-down list of recipients.*
-* *Automatically fill in User name and email if is logged in.*
+* Automatically fill in User name and email if is logged in.
 * Send a copy of email to sender.
-* Select predefined email template, set text or *HTML* format to make your contact form more attractive.
+* Select predefined email template, set text or HTML format to make your contact form more attractive.
 * Set custom success message and email subject.
 * *Ticket system - adds to subject unique date-time based ID or number counter.*
-* *Set custom toggler tab name, display it vertical or horizontal or hide it.* to make your contact form more visible.
+* Set custom toggler tab name, display it vertical or horizontal or hide it. to make your contact form more visible.
 * *Track User informations: IP address, browser ([requires 3rd-part plugin](http://wordpress.org/plugins/php-browser-detection/)), operating system, screen resolution.*
-* *Track page title and URL from which email was sent.*
+* Track page title and URL from which email was sent.
-* *Page redirect to URL after sending email.*
+* Page redirect to URL after sending email.
-* *Google Analytics Tracking Page View or Event after sending email.* to check your contact form efficiency.
+* Google Analytics Tracking Page View or Event after sending email. to check your contact form efficiency.
-* *Google AdWords and Microsoft adCenter Conversion Tracking.*
+* Google AdWords and Microsoft adCenter Conversion Tracking.
 * *Open contact form with menu item.*
 * Open contact form with custom link, image or any HTML code.
-* *Preload fields values by URL or link.*
+* Preload fields values by URL or link.
-* *Auto-open of contact form on page load, or on scroll, or on exit - when mouse pointer goes above top edge of page (experimental, not always works in IE 7 and 8).*
+* Auto-open of contact form on page load, or on scroll, or on exit - when mouse pointer goes above top edge of page (experimental, not always works in IE 7 and 8).
-* *Auto-open limit count - open contact form for first X-times after page refresh and selected event.*
+* Auto-open limit count - open contact form for first X-times after page refresh and selected event.
-* *Auto-open delay - if contact form not opened earlier by user.*
+* Auto-open delay - if contact form not opened earlier by user.
-* *Auto-close delay - if contact form not closed earlier by user.*
+* Auto-close delay - if contact form not closed earlier by user.

 *Functions written in italic may be limited in a free version*